-It’s important to understand that the primary tasks of a confinement nanny are to provide post-partum care for the mother, and general care for the newborn baby.
-You’re not hiring a domestic helper, so you might need to adjust your expectations when it comes to household chores!
+It is important to understand that the primary tasks of a confinement nanny are to provide post-partum care for the mother, and general care for the newborn baby.
+You’re not hiring a domestic helper, so do adjust your expectations when it comes to household chores.

 WHEN to hire a confinement nanny?